 It can be very hard to determine whether a person is incapacitated.
 Evaluating the situation can be complicated by feelings of denial, sadness and confusion.
 Friends and relatives might have different opinions and concerns, not to mention the person involved.

-To get to the heart of the matter and determine whether a person really needs protection, it is possible to ask for an evaluation by professionals.
+To get to the heart of the matter and determine whether a person really needs protection, the person should first be evaluated by professionals.
 In fact, an evaluation is a necessary step to putting into place protective supervision or homologating a protection mandate.

 The evaluation has two parts:

 - Medical Evaluation

 The medical evaluation is done by a doctor and deals with the state of the person's health.
 The doctor can identify conditions, illnesses and symptoms that might affect a person's mental abilities.
 This evaluation also deals with the degree of incapacity.

 The psychosocial evaluation is done by a social worker in the health services network or in private practice.
 The purpose of this evaluation is to determine the person's ability to act independently and her need for protection.
 The professional will also try to determine whether the person should be cared for by family and friends or the Public Curator.